Tommixoft/plugin.video.lostfilm.tv/README.md

 # plugin.video.lostfilm.tv
 LostFilm.tv addon for Kodi.tv (Fork)

 I'll try to add usful features to this fork of plugin.
+So far you CAN NOT add to favorites from plugin, you need to add to favorites from website.

 So far there is: